sergiokopplin/indigo/_posts/2018-01-08-self-taught-curriculum.md

+---
-# My Self-taught web development curriculum
+title: "My Self-taught web development curriculum"
+layout: post
+date: 2018-01-08 19:00
+headerImage: false
+category: blog
+author: jameswilliams
+description: Summary of web development study plan
+---

 This is the curriculum I have settled on to learn web development in 2018.
 I work an unusual three day a week schedule so this will take that into account.